AndrewTweddle/EntelectChallenge2013/README.md

    Change the second parameter to whichever folders you would like these apps to save their files to.

+# Generated files

-   NB: The files generated (in debug mode) are as follows:
+The files generated (in debug mode) are as follows:

 1. InitialGame.xml - a snapshot of the serialized Game object at the very start of the game.

     Powershell utilities were used to edit these files to create static test scenarios.

 2. GameState.bmp - a bitmap representation of the board.

     By opening this in a utility such as Windows Photo Viewer, it was possible to follow a game in progress.

 3. GameStateAsText.txt - a text art format for the latest game state as received from the test harness.

     For example, a subset of a game in progress is shown below:

 ```
     ------------------------------------###---###-----------------v-